Dedicated Server vs. Cloud Server Pricing: 8 Key Considerations

 Dedicated Server vs. Cloud Server, Pricing, Solutions, and More

 For many businesses, the right answer to the “cloud vs. dedicated server” debate is somewhere in the middle, or more specifically, some combination of cloud and dedicated server resources.
 According to RightScale research, 51 percent of organizations have a hybrid cloud strategy in 2018–defined as a cloud strategy that combines the use of public and private, or dedicated, cloud resources.

 A trusted vendor can listen carefully to help you understand your needs and requirements and optimize your budget from the perspective of risk mitigation, availability, ease-of-use, and other angles that matter.
 Depending on your use cases, you may benefit from a mixture of private cloud, public cloud, dedicated server, colocation workloads, or just one of these many approaches.

-The first step to optimizing your business data is picking the right vendor partnership.
+The right vendor will steer you in the right direction for your business.
+As a result, Atlantech Online knows that the first step to optimizing your business data is picking the right vendor partnership.
 To learn how to select the right data partner, download the free eBook: 10 Questions To Ask Before You buy Data Center Services For Your Business.